MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 ms.date: 11/03/2023
 ---

-# Migrate Notebooks
+# Migrate Notebooks from Azure Synapse to Fabric

-Migrating a notebook from Azure Synapse to Fabric can be done in two different ways.
+Azure Synapse and Fabric support notebooks.
+Migrating a notebook from Azure Synapse to Fabric can be done in two different ways:

-* Option 1: you can export a Notebook from Azure Synapse (ipynb) and import it in Fabric (manually).
+* Option 1: you can export notebooks from Azure Synapse (ipynb) and import them d Fabric (manually).
-* Option 2: you can use a script to export notebooks from Azure Synapse and import them in Fabric using the API.
+* Option 2: you can use a script to export notebooks from Azure Synapse and import them to Fabric using the API.

 For notebook considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).

-## Option 1: Import/Export Notebook
+## Option 1: Export and import notebook manually

 To export a notebook from Azure Synapse:

-1.	**Access Azure Synapse Studio**: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
+1.	**Open Synapse Studio**: Sign-in into the Azure portal.
+Navigate to your Azure Synapse workspace and open the Synapse Studio.
-1.	**Locate the Notebook**: In Azure Synapse Studio, locate the notebook you want to export from the "Notebooks" section of your workspace.
+1.	**Locate the notebook**: In Synapse Studio, locate the notebook you want to export from the **Notebooks** section of your workspace.
-1.	**Export the Notebook**:
+1.	**Export the notebook**:
     * Right-click on the notebook you wish to export.
-    * Select "Export."
+    * Select **Export** > **Notebook (.ipynb).**
     * Choose a destination folder and provide a name for the exported notebook file.
-By default, the file has an ipynb extension, which is compatible with Fabric.
-4.	**Download the Exported Notebook**: Once the export is complete, you should have the notebook file available for upload.
+4. Once the export is complete, you should have the notebook file available for upload.

 :::image type="content" source="media\migrate-synapse\migrate-notebooks-export.png" alt-text="Screenshot showing Synapse Notebook export.":::

 To import the exported notebook in Fabric:

-1.	**Access Fabric Workspace**: Sign-in into Fabric and access your workspace.
+1.	**Access Fabric workspace**: Sign-in into Fabric and access your workspace.
-1.	**Navigate to Data Engineering homepage**: Once inside your Fabric workspace, go to Data Engineering or the Data Science homepage.
+1.	**Navigate to Data Engineering homepage**: Once inside your Fabric workspace, go to Data Engineering homepage.
-1.	**Import the Notebook**:
+1.	**Import the notebook**:
-    * Select "Import notebook."
-You can import one or more existing notebooks from your local computer to a Microsoft Fabric workspace.
+    * Select **Import notebook.** You can import one or more existing notebooks from your local computer to a Fabric workspace.
     * Browse for the ipynb notebook files that you downloaded from Azure Synapse.
-    * Select the notebook files and click "Upload."
+    * Select the notebook files and click **Upload.**
-1.	**Open and Use the Notebook**: Once the import is completed, you can now open and use the notebook in your Fabric workspace.
+1.	**Open and use the Notebook**: Once the import is completed, you can open and use the notebook in your Fabric workspace.

 Once the notebook is imported, validate notebook dependencies:
-* Spark version – ensure using the same Spark version while creating the custom Spark pool in Fabric.
+* Ensure using the same Spark version while creating the custom Spark pool in Fabric.
-* Referenced notebooks - you can use msparkutils (for example for notebook chaining) also in Fabric.
+* If you're using referenced notebooks, you can use msparkutils also in Fabric.
 However, if you import a notebook that references another one, you need to import the latter as well.
 Fabric workspace doesn't support folders for now, so any references to notebooks in other folders should be updated.
-You can use notebooks resources if needed.
+You can use [notebook resources](how-to-use-notebook.md) if needed.
-* Referenced libraries and configurations – remember that if a notebook is using pool specific libraries and configurations, you need to import those libraries and/or configurations as well.
+* If a notebook is using pool specific libraries and configurations, you need to import those libraries and/or configurations as well.
 * Linked services, data source connections, and mount points.

 ## Option 2: Use the Fabric API

-Follow these two key steps for migration:
+Follow these key steps for migration:
 * Pre-migration steps
 * Step 1: Export notebooks from Synapse to OneLake (ipynb)
 * Step 2: Import notebooks automatically into Fabric using the Fabric API